Stephen Byers: Exit from the Cabinet

 In late 2001, it was revealed that Byers' political adviser, Jo Moore, had sent an email on 11 September 2001, suggesting that the September 11, 2001 attacks made it "a very good day to get out anything we want to bury".
 Moore and Byers survived the resulting outrage, but, in February 2002, the public uproar broke out again.
 A leaked email from the Department for Transport, Local Government and the Regions's head of news, Martin Sixsmith, a former BBC news reporter, seemed to warn Moore not to "bury" any more bad news on the day of Princess Margaret's funeral, implying that she was attempting to do so.
 On 15 February, the resignations of both Moore and Sixsmith were announced.
 Later on, however, Sixsmith stated that he had not agreed to go, but rather that Byers had insisted on the head of news' departure as his price to pay for losing Moore.
 In May it was confirmed by the Department that Byers had announced Sixsmith's resignation prematurely, though the Government said that this was due to a misunderstanding, and he had done nothing wrong.

 Byers' troubles continued over the following months.
 The Labour-dominated House of Commons Transport Select Committee criticised the party's transport strategy, and a long-running row over Byers' decision as Trade Secretary to allow pornographic-magazine publisher Richard Desmond to buy the Daily Express newspaper returned to the limelight.
-The pressure on Byers was too much, and he resigned on 28 May 2002 to be replaced by Alastair Darling.
+The pressure on Byers was too much; he resigned on 28 May 2002, and was replaced by Alistair Darling.

 Return to backbenches

 On the backbenches, Byers kept up pressure for the Labour Party to keep to the centre ground.
 In August 2006, he suggested that Labour heir-apparent, Gordon Brown, should discard the inheritance tax to prove his "New Labour" credentials to Middle England.
 This suggestion was widely criticised by many MPs, who claimed that the publicity surrounding Byers' plan would "frighten constituents in the high-priced south into believing they would have to pay death duties, when most won't".

 On 14 November 2009, he announced that he would be stepping down from Parliament at the 2010 general election.

-Following the criticism of the Prime Minister over the budget of 2007, which dismissed the ten percent starting rate of income tax as well as that of 2008, which included a planned two percent rise in fuel duties, Byers accused Gordon Brown of manipulating the tax system for "tactical advantage" and urged an "immediate halt" to proposals to increase taxes on motorists.
+Following the criticism of the Prime Minister over the budget of 2007, which dismissed the ten per cent starting rate of income tax as well as that of 2008, which included a planned two per cent rise in fuel duties, Byers accused Gordon Brown of manipulating the tax system for "tactical advantage" and urged an "immediate halt" to proposals to increase taxes on motorists.
 He also condemned the government's proposed inheritance tax reforms that had been launched in response to Opposition proposals to reform the tax.
 He went on to urge the government to carry out a fundamental rethinking of tax policy.